Rick-Addiction/Design-Patterns-Studies/Creational Patterns/Singleton/README.md

 ### Problem

 In the <a href="https://github.com/Rick-Addiction/Design-Patterns-Studies/tree/master/Creational Patterns/Factory">Factory Pattern section</a>, we created an ArrowCrafter class responsible for crafting different types of arrows.
-And now, as an extesion of the previous project, we will have a Materials Managements System.
+And now, as an extension of the previous project, we will have a Materials Managements System.
 So, the ArrowCrafter class will require specific crafting materials, such as wood, stone, cloth, and magic essence, to craft each arrow.

 | Arrow Type | Wood | Stone | Cloth | Magic Essence |
 |------------|------|-------|-------|---------------|